10 Best Ways to Celebrate New Year’s Eve in Curaçao

 Lighting pagaras is one of Curaçao’s most beloved traditions.
 Pagaras are rolls of firecrackers that can fill an entire street.
 It is believed that the smoke and loud bangs scare away evil spirits before the new year starts.
 In reality it’s more of a social event often associated with a party.

 The Pagara Party XXL takes place every year in the Pietermaai district.
 This pagara runs through the entire district and has a length of hundreds of meters.
 The Pagara starts in the afternoon and the party with live music and a DJ continues for hours.
-This is really an amazing experience and a must visit if you’re staying in Curaçao during New Year’s Eve.
+This is really an incredibble experience and a must visit if you’re staying in Curaçao during New Year’s Eve.

 Celebrate Dutch New Year’s eve